Nar Phu Valley Trekking | 19 Days

 • Personal expenses (phone calls, laundry, extra porters).

-• Tips for airport representative, tour guides, Trekking staff, drivers, etc.
+• Tips for airport representative, tour guides, trekking staff, drivers, etc.

 Trip Note